literally-a-placeholder/exercise2/README.md

 - only 105 results are generated, of 107 specified keywords in keywords.txt, since the two words 'order' and 'waggons' appear each in upper and lower case, which is ignored.
+- optionally run 'normalize_results' after the calculation to evaluate its effect on precision and recall. (trying to account for keywords with naturally higher distances than others, could lead to better results in general)

 ## Install new Packages ##
 Make sure to install new packages using the following commands in order to make sure that the